espruino/EspruinoDocs/boards/Puck.js.md

 ```

 If you have issues using the magnetometer, please check your battery percentage
-with `E.getBatteryPercentage()` to ensure that it has over 30% charge remaining.
+with `E.getBattery()` to ensure that it has over 30% charge remaining.
 When the battery is almost empty the magnetometer can stop working correctly.

 **NOTE:** If you have a Puck.js v2 *with the original firmware* then magnetometer